Uber Motion Guidelines

 06. Foreign Language

-In the Asia Pacific region, Uber is active in 15 countries, speaking 11 different languages.
-With that in mind, the same type animation is translated across all these languages, ensuring that no matter which country, the animation style remains consistent.
+In the Asia Pacific region, Uber operates in 15 countries with 11 different languages.
+The same type animation is adapted across all these languages to ensure consistency in the animation style, regardless of the region.

 Combining Elements

-With the elements we established earlier, we can combine them into a lockup.
-A lockup consists of the logobit, tagline and badges from Google and Apple.
-These animated logo lockups often go in the front or back of a video to create brand recognition.
+Using the established elements, we can combine them into a lockup.
+A lockup consists of the logobit, tagline, and badges from Google and Apple.
+These animated logo lockups are used at the start or end of a video to build brand recognition.

 Guidelines for Elements Placement